Digital copies of plans and supporting documentation must be supplied on a CD-ROM or USB memory stick for all:

 - planners to extract relevant information for assessment reports

-- easier copying of information during the exhibition period to meet our statutory requirements.
+- easier copying of information during the exhibition period to meet our statutory requirements

 During the notification period these plans and documents are made available to the public to view and/or copy at your nearest Neighbourhood Service Centre, subject to legislative requirements.
+Note: personal information such as Part A of the application form, credit card details and any other personal information must NOT be copied onto the disk/USB.

 For small developments valued below $100,000 we provide a scanning service for a fee.
 More information is available in the City's schedule of fees and charges.